This is how to add velocity sensitive midi to the Roland TR-77 drum machine using Tubbutec Unipulse.

 CLOCK SYNC

-It is possible to sync the TR-77 to midi clock, you will however need to start/stop the machine manually.
+It is possible to sync the TR-77 to midi clock, you will however need to press the start button of the TR-77 once after turning it on.

 - Start the machine using the ‘button’.